Monday, February 26, 2024

 I looked up from the roiling pan to see a contemplative look on Mark’s face.
 After a pause he said.
 “So, like, is this property totally yours now?”

 I shrugged.
 “I mean, yeah.
 I guess so.
 My mom paid it off a couple of years ago.
 She threw a big ol’ party when it happened, too.
 Jake and I made a big fire in the pit and she burned the mortgage and everything.
-The whole shabang, you could say.”
+The whole shebang, you could say.”

 “You know, that’s pretty cool, my guy,” he said, still staring off into the middle distance.
 “It’s completely yours now and you can do anything you want here.
 You can really let loose, ya know?
 Go totally wild.”

 “Yeah, I mean, I guess so.”
 I was beginning to feel uncomfortable.
 The statement felt like a foreign tongue exploring the cavity of some sensitive dental fissure.
 His words entered a place not yet fixed, nor healed.
 I turned back towards the task at hand and began to dish out loose clumps of spaghetti onto the four plates I had laid out.
-My appetite had fled once more into that all consuming pit of introspection.
+My appetite had fled once more into that all-consuming pit of introspection.

 Mark took one last dip into the still boiling sauce before heading out of the room.